ptomulik/testmd/README.md

     port origin (or origin in short)

 Package origins are used as primary identifiers for bsdportconfig instances.
+It's recommended to use package origins or port names to identify ports.

 #### AMBIGUITY OF PACKAGE NAMES